penoonan/throttle/README.md

 #Throttle

-Throttle is a pretty lazy ripoff of Ruby / Rack's [datagraph/rack-throttle](https://github.com/datagraph/rack-throttle) library, allowing devs to limit incoming requests from a given IP.
+Throttle is a [StackPHP](http://www.stackphp.com) middleware for limiting how often individual IPs can make requests to an application.
+It's very simple and loosely inspired by Ruby / Rack's [datagraph/rack-throttle](https://github.com/datagraph/rack-throttle) library.

-It follows the [StackPHP](http://www.stackphp.com) middleware convention.
-The only cache driver it works with is Predis.
-I would like to write some adapters to make this more flexible.
-Hopefully FIG passes this [proposed cache standard interface](https://github.com/php-fig/fig-standards/blob/master/proposed/cache.md) soon, because that would make it much easier.
+Throttle can only use Predis at the moment.
+I would eventually like to write some adapters to allow the use of other clients.
+Hopefully FIG passes this [proposed cache standard interface](https://github.com/php-fig/fig-standards/blob/master/proposed/cache.md) soon, because that would make the job much easier!

 Sample usage with a Silex App: